 How to remove smoking stains from teeth

 The damaging effects of smoking are far-reaching and wreak havoc on your smile.
 If you are a regular smoker, you probably know exactly what I am talking about.
 But, it is never too late to make a change.
 A cosmetic dentist can repair the damage, so that even a lifelong smoker can have a beautiful, healthy smile.
 Teeth whitening can greatly improve the appearance of stained teeth.
-However, if you are a long-time smoker porcelain veneers can make your smile as white as you want it.
+However, if you are a long-time smoker, porcelain or composite veneers can make your smile as white as you want it.
 Also, dental implants can replace teeth lost due to smoking.
 Whatever your smile and health goals are, a dentist can help.

 Dr. Shane S. Porter, Premier Dentistry of Eagle